 - To shrink it, pinch in, and to expand it to full size again, pinch out.

-The new iPadOS is the latest OS for Apple’s tablet, and it’s pretty much iOS 13 with some special features thrown in because a tablet is different than a phone.
-Overall, there are some excellent productivity features in the new OS, but some of them may prove challenging and less than intuitive.
+The new iPadOS 13.2.3 is the latest OS for Apple’s tablet, and it’s pretty much iOS 13 with some special features thrown in because a tablet is different than a phone.
+Overall, there are some excellent productivity features and significant improvements in the new OS, but some maneuvers still may prove challenging and less than intuitive.
 Patience and a light hand will assist in getting the most out of the new advanced features.

 - Apple iPad 10.2-inch (2019) review: iPadOS makes this a winner